usfomicshub/usfomicshub.github.io/README.md

  </p>

  ## News
+   * [USF's One Health Codeathon repository](https://usfonehealthcodeathon2020.github.io/) is now online!
+Check the team-repos for live project-updates during the codeathon.

+   * Presentations from our Genomics Forum One Health Codeathon 2020 onboarding-meeting are now available [here](https://github.com/usfomicshub/USFOneHealthCodeathon2020).

    * USF's One Health Codeathon: Host-Microbiome Interactions in Global Health will be taking place February 26th - 28th!
 More information is available at the [Genomics Program website](https://health.usf.edu/publichealth/ghidr/genomics).

-   * Presentations from our Genomics Forum One Health Codeathon 2020 onboarding-meeting are now available [here](https://github.com/usfomicshub/USFOneHealthCodeathon2020).

  ## Info